-Long before kale became a trending food, its decorative cousin was a garden star, delivering a pop of color to fall’s graying landscape.
-Flowering kale is not only prized for its ruffled foliage and spectacular rosette, it’s one of only a few decorative plants that actually thrives in cold weather.
-Add to that the fact that it stays attractive well into winter, and kale makes a great choice for brightening up cool-season gardens and containers.
+Long before kale became a trending food, its decorative cousin was a garden star delivering a pop of color to fall’s graying landscape.
+Flowering kale is not only prized for its ruffled foliage and spectacular rosette, it’s one of only a few ornamental plants that actually thrives in cold weather.
+In fact, kale likes cool temperatures so much that it often stays attractive well into winter, making it a great choice for cool-season gardens and containers.

 What is the difference between cabbage and kale?